jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-10-checkpoint.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 10.
+title: Chapter 10.
 "Of the higher Powers of Compound Quantities."
+part: I
+section: II
+chapter: 10
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 10.
-"Of the higher Powers of Compound Quantities."

 <span class="art">340</span> After squares and cubes, we must consider higher
 powers, or powers of a greater number of degrees; which